kolemare/CNN-CPP/README.md

-├── tests/                      # Unit tests for the project ├── wmodels/                    # Already created models, used in Results ├── .gitignore                  # Specifies untracked files to ignore ├── .gitmodules                 # Defines the path of the mounted submodules ├── CMakeLists.txt              # CMake configuration file ├── datasets.json               # Datasets download links ├── Dockerfile                  # Docker configuration for setting up the environment ├── install.sh                  # Script for installing the Linux dependencies ├── README.md                   # Project overview and setup instructions
+├── tests/                      # Unit tests for the project ├── wmodels/                    # Already created models, used in Results ├── .gitignore                  # Specifies untracked files to ignore ├── CMakeLists.txt              # CMake configuration file ├── Dockerfile                  # Docker configuration for setting up the environment ├── install.sh                  # Script for installing the Linux dependencies ├── README.md                   # Project overview and setup instructions